menu icon

 Course Summary

-You will undertake a specialist research project, based upon your own focused proposal, which may be subject-specific or span arts disciplines.
+You will undertake a specialist research project, based upon your own focused proposal, which may be subject-specific or span multiple arts disciplines.

-The centrepiece of the Arts MRes is an extended written Dissertation.
 This is supported by a framework of three modules, which provide expert knowledge and understanding of appropriate research methods to employ in your project, the wider critical contexts relating to your subject, and how to develop and communicate your research.
 The programme will enable you to position your research within a wider scholarly field, and furnish you with professional skills such as communication, self-management and planning, preparing you for doctoral study or further career advancement.

 The Arts MRes is well established as a bridge between undergraduate or postgraduate study and focussed Doctoral research.
 It can also stand alone as an important step in career development.